elastic/apm-agent-nodejs/README.md

 The callback is called with two arguments:

 - `opbeatErr` - set if something went wrong while trying to log the error
-- `url` - the URL of where you can find the logged error on Opbeat
+- `url` - the URL of where you can find the sent error on Opbeat

 ### Non-exceptions